novendraw/euni/README.md

 # Engi's University Data Finder
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)	![Website](https://img.shields.io/website/https/novendraw.github.io/euni.svg?style=popout)

+**Engi's University Data Finder** is an application that can search student data, either by ID (or partial ID) or by name (or partial name).
+The search operation will be handled by  [API provided](https://api.stya.net/nim/).
+Before being able to search, users must login first (also handled by the [API](https://api.stya.net/nim/)).

 ## Installation

 You need **node.js** and **npm** to run this program.
 Please go to [node.js website](https://nodejs.org) if you haven't installed it.